MicrosoftDocs/fabric-docs/docs/data-science/python-guide/python-library-management.md

    >
    > We recommend placing all the in-line commands that add, delete, or update the Python packages in the first cell of your Notebook.
 The change of Python packages will be effective after you restart the Python interpreter.
 The variables defined before running the command cell will be lost.

-### Install Python feed libraries within a notebook
+### Install Python public libraries within a notebook

 The ```%pip``` command in Microsoft Fabric is equivalent to the commonly used [pip](https://pip.pypa.io/en/stable/user_guide/) command in many data science workflows.
-The following section show examples of how you can use ```%pip``` commands to install feed libraries directly into your notebook.
+The following section show examples of how you can use ```%pip``` commands to install public libraries directly into your notebook.

 1. Run the following commands in a Notebook code cell to install the *altair* library and *vega_datasets*: